chenhan2015/learngit-2019/readme.txt

-git is a distributd version control system.merge git is free software distributed under the GPL.merge Creating a new branch is quick & simple.
+git is a distributd version control system.mergeHanry git is free software distributed under the GPL.merge Creating a new branch is quick & simple.